 Driving treatment solutions

-But the landscape is changing, thanks to National MS Society investments and collaborations:
+But the landscape is changing, thanks in part to National MS Society investments and collaborations:

-More than 30 studies investigating benefits of novel programs of exercise, rehabilitation and other non-pharmaceutical strategies to enhance wellness, and address other symptoms that can interfere with quality of life.
+- More than 30 studies investigating benefits of exercise, rehabilitation and other non-pharmaceutical strategies to enhance wellness, and address other symptoms that can interfere with quality of life.
+The Society has launched a wellness initiative to develop strategies for increasing high-quality research and programming so people with MS can make informed lifestyle and wellness choices that help them live their best lives.

 Understanding what drives progression and how to stop it